 Get down to brass tacks

-Come right down to it / Get down to the nitty gritty / Cut to the chase / Get to the point
+Come right down to it / Get down to the nitty gritty / Get to the point / Cut to the chase

 Venire al dunque